Introduction:

 1. Is a TIA a real stroke?

-A TIA is often called a “mini-stroke” because it has similar symptoms but no lasting damage.
-It’s a major warning sign of a future stroke.
+A TIA is often called a “mini-stroke” because it has the same symptoms as a stroke but causes no lasting brain damage.
+It is a serious warning sign that a major stroke may follow.

 2. What are the first signs of a TIA?